 Team

-Vienna Rye has family roots between Hawai’i and Norway, and attended New York University studying international economics before dropping out to pursue art.
-She quickly established a name as an art director and content creator and has worked with clients including Alicia Keys, RocNation, NY Green City Force, First Step Act (which was passed by Congress in 2018), Kamehameha Schools and more.
-Her speciality is digital and social media, and through these platforms she has mobilized tens of thousands of people in local communities and built multiple viral campaigns.
+Vienna Rye is a distinguished self-taught digital media artist.
+Initially pursuing a degree in international economics at New York University, she later chose to dedicate herself to the arts, forging a successful career as an art director and content creator.
+Vienna has collaborated with an impressive roster of clients, including Alicia Keys, RocNation, NY Green City Force, the First Step Act (enacted by Congress in 2018), Kamehameha Schools, and others.
+Specializing in digital and social media, she has leveraged these platforms to engage tens of thousands within local communities and spearhead multiple viral campaigns.

-Her art has been featured in an 80+ billboard campaign across Los Angeles and throughout Los Angeles International Airport, exhibited in international exhibits titled “Líneas Vitales/Vital Lines” at the Elizabeth Catlett Art Space and Printmaking Studio in NYC, had a private art exhibition in Soho, exhibited at La Maison Baldwin in France, as well as at photography shows in NYC.
-Her work has been commissioned by Amplifier Art, Center for Cultural Power, published by 1804 Books, among others.
+Her artwork has garnered significant recognition, featured in an expansive campaign spanning over 80 billboards across Los Angeles and throughout LAX (Los Angeles International Airport).
+Vienna’s pieces have been showcased internationally, including in the “Líneas Vitales/Vital Lines” exhibition at the Elizabeth Catlett Art Space and Printmaking Studio in New York City, private exhibitions in NYC, La Maison Baldwin in France, and various others.
+Her work has been commissioned by notable organizations such as Amplifier Art and the Center for Cultural Power, and published by 1804 Books, among others, solidifying her influence in the creative industry.

 OUR CORE VALUES